-Perhaps they should give more testimonal matches to former players who missed out on the days of the big TV contracts and pay.
-But overall, I’m sure most players have done quite well with or without a testimonal match when you consider all the money they can earn with endorsements.
+Perhaps they should give more testimonial matches to former players who missed out on the days of the big TV contracts and pay.
+But overall, I’m sure most players have done quite well with or without a testimonial match when you consider all the money they can earn with endorsements.

 Here’s some video from the Paul Scholes testimonial match for playing for Manchester United for so many years, it’s against the New York Cosmos, and Manchester’s team won 6-0.
 Paul Scholes gets on the scoresheet early in his last ever game for Manchester United.
 Testimonial matches are fun and just a nice way for the fans to send of a classy player like Paul Scholes.
 I hope to see some testimonial matches setup for former MLS players in the United States soon.

 I wonder when they will have testimonial matches in the United States.
 Certainly players like Landon Donovan should get one.